KurkRogi/our-radio-usa/README.md

 ### **Skeleton Plane**

-Having the above in mind two high resolution prototypes were created in Adobe XD to ilustrate the concepts and layout.
+Having the above in mind two high resolution prototypes were created in Adobe XD to illustrate the concepts and layout.

 - [Mobile phone layout prototype](https://xd.adobe.com/view/f625b5e9-6879-4303-9832-15503cf1e178-a376/?fullscreen) was created first because listeners on mobile phones are very likely the biggest audience for the service.
-- [Desktop layout prototype](https://xd.adobe.com/view/3c15a152-6176-4b54-9c93-5586255d348f-6946/?fullscreen) was created next to illustrate service responsive bahaviour of the service on bigger screen.
+- [Desktop layout prototype](https://xd.adobe.com/view/3c15a152-6176-4b54-9c93-5586255d348f-6946/?fullscreen) was created next to illustrate service responsive behaviour of the service on bigger screen.

 As the most important feature is the radio stream player it was placed on the home page, above the fold together with main navigation in the header section.

-Additionaly a seconary navigation elements were added both in the above the fold section, to indicate further content below and at the bottom of the footer to alow quick return to main navigation in the page header.
+Additionally a secondary navigation elements were added both in the above the fold section, to indicate further content below and at the bottom of the footer to allow quick return to main navigation in the page header.

 Information about the radio profile was also placed on the main page but below the fold as it's considered secondary.
-A link in the main navigation area allows quick acces to it.
+A link in the main navigation area allows quick access to it.

-Subsequent pages are dedicated to only one topic an follow the same pattern as the home page, sharing the same header with navigation and footer.
+Subsequent pages are dedicated to only one topic and follow the same pattern as the home page, sharing the same header with navigation and footer.
+The content of schedule page is split into two columns with information about daily programming on left and weekday specials presented in separate column.

 ### **Surface Plane**

 As mobile phone users are considered the most important target of the website following decisions were made:

-- Vivid colors were selected with strong contrast in order attract user attention to important elements of the website.
-This is to create lively atmosfere and create warm friendly feelings and welcoming atmosphere.
+- Vivid colours were selected with strong contrast in order attract user attention to important elements of the website.
+This is to create lively atmosphere and create warm friendly feelings and welcoming atmosphere.
-- A sans-serif font with large small letters (in relation to capital letters) was choosen to give users using mobile devices beter experience and easier to read text.
+- A sans-serif font with large small letters (in relation to capital letters) was chosen to give users using mobile devices better experience and easier to read text.
-- Small sizes of fonts were avoided, especially in interactive elements, i.e. navigation
+- Small sizes of fonts were avoided, especially in interactive elements, i.e. navigation.
-- Large backround images were not used for mobile layout, they appear only in the desktop version
+- Large background images were not used for mobile layout, they appear only in the desktop version.
-- SVG images were used where posiible to reduce download size and also to benefit from they scalability and acheive crisp sharp picture on high resolution screens
+- SVG images were used where possible to reduce download size and also to benefit from they scalability and achieve crisp sharp picture on high resolution screens.